panniru/url_parser/README.md

    Responsible to wite the custom logic before saving any url or its content
 * Parsers:

   Responsible to read the target url contet.
-Uses the `nokogiri` gem to parse the hrml content.
+Uses the `nokogiri` gem to parse the html content.
-  It also responsible for checking the duplicate content and categorizing content based on it type i..e(h1, h2, a etc.)
+  It also responsible for checking the duplicate content and categorizing content based on its type i..e(h1, h2, a etc.)
 * Parser Client:

    Client contains a html and respected javascript file where we can configre the url.